hiring-lab/job_postings_tracker/README.md

-# Indeed Hiring Lab Data Repository
+# Indeed Job Postings Index data

+*Effective Sept.
+17, a New York pay transparency law requires employers to disclose certain salary information in job postings for roles that will be performed in the state.
+On Indeed's site, job postings in New York that do not include employer-provided pay information will not be visible until pay information is added or employers indicate the job is exempt.
+Indeed Job Postings Index data published Sept.
+22, 2023, is the first to cover this period, and users may notice that the level of job postings in New York state has fallen sharply compared to prior versions.
+In the past, similar declines have been observed in states that have implemented comparable salary transparency regulations.
+In order for our real-time data to accurately reflect changes in job postings activity related to the newly enacted law, we are intentionally not adjusting the New York series.
+Hiring Lab will continue to monitor the impact of pay transparency laws on the labor market and publish the Job Postings Index as scheduled.*

-Note: As of 12/9/2022, Hiring Lab is re-releasing the Job Postings Tracker as the Indeed Job Postings Index.
+As of 12/9/2022, Hiring Lab is re-releasing the Job Postings Tracker as the Indeed Job Postings Index.
 The level is set to 100 on Feb 1, 2020.
 More detail is available here: [Introducing the Indeed Job Postings Index](https://www.hiringlab.org/2022/12/15/introducing-the-indeed-job-postings-index/)

 The [Indeed Hiring Lab](http://hiringlab.org) is an international team of economists and researchers dedicated to delivering insights that help drive the global labor market conversation.